bartpolot/mongodb-bi-connector-docker/README.md

 # Mongodb BI Connector

-this docker image for mongodb-bi-connector.
+This is experimental docker image for mongodb-bi-connector using a custom aggregation pipeline from https://github.com/bartpolot/drdl-class-aggregation

+DO NOT USE IN PRODUCTION, IT WILL BURN YOUR HOUSE AND MAKE YOUR CHILDREN VEGAN

 ## Security / Auth